Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/java-jre/README.md

-# Quickstart: Synthesize speech in Java on Windows or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9)
+# Quickstart: Synthesize speech in Java on Windows, macOS, or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9)

-This sample demonstrates how to synthesize speech with the Speech SDK for Java on Windows or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9).
+This sample demonstrates how to synthesize speech with the Speech SDK for Java on Windows, macOS or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9).
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-java-jre) on the SDK documentation page which describes how to build this sample from scratch in Eclipse.

 > **Note:**
-> the Speech SDK for the JRE currently supports only the Windows x64 platform and Linux (Ubuntu 16.04 x64, Ubuntu 18.04 x64, or Debian 9 x64 distribution).
+> the Speech SDK for the JRE currently supports only the Windows x64 platform, macOS 10.13 or later, and Linux (Ubuntu 16.04 x64, Ubuntu 18.04 x64, or Debian 9 x64 distribution).

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
-* A PC (Windows x64, Ubuntu 16.04 or 18.04 x64) capable to run Eclipse, with a working speaker.
+* A PC (Windows x64, Ubuntu 16.04 or 18.04 x64) or Mac (macOS 10.13 or later) capable to run Eclipse, with a working speaker.
 * 64-bit JRE/JDK for Java 8.
 * Version 4.8 of [Eclipse](https://www.eclipse.org), 64-bit.
 * On Ubuntu 16.04 or 18.04, run the following commands for the installation of required packages: